 Picking the right skateboard wheels depends on your style, how often, and where you skate.
 Pick wheels based on their hardness, diameter, and the surface you skate.

-So let’s look at the different types of situations and the features you should look for, I saved the technical stuff for last.
+So let’s look at the different types of situations and the features you should look for.
+Here’s a short overview:

 Street Wheels